 On 15 October 2015, WILPF and MADRE, with support from the Sorensen Centre at CUNY Law School, facilitated a civil society launch of the global study on UNSCR 1325 (2000) and discussion with global study lead author Radhika Coomaraswamy.
-WILPF Secretary General Madeleine Rees moderated discussion with lead author and key feminist peace leaders including Charlotte Bunch (CWGL), Leymah Gbowee (Gbowee Peace Foundation), Pramila Patten (CEDAW), Bandana Rana (Saathi), and Yifat Susskind (MADRE).
-The event provided an alternative civil society space to explore how to implement study recommendations and strengthen feminist movement mobilisation for action moving forward.
+WILPF Secretary General, Madeleine Rees, moderated the discussion with lead authors and key feminist peace leaders including Charlotte Bunch (CWGL), Leymah Gbowee (Gbowee Peace Foundation), Pramila Patten (CEDAW), Bandana Rana (Saathi), and Yifat Susskind (MADRE).
+The event provided an alternative civil society space to explore how to implement recommendations of the study and strengthen the mobilisation of the feminist movement for action moving forward.

 Nobel Peace Laureate Leymah Gbowee emphasised the interrelationship between justice and women’s participation.
 “Wars are fought today on the bodies of women - they can no longer be excluded from participating,” she held.
 “When women are left out of the first stage of peace and rebuilding, it becomes impossible for them to have access to justice.”
 Panellists stressed that prosecutions are still very few; there is still a need for systems that will punish perpetrators, provide reparations to survivors, and address systemic challenges to lack of justice at the national level.